 Frigate Bird during mating season puffing up a bright red throat sac

-The town of Puerto Baquerizo Moreno isn’t very big and is easy to explore on foot.
-There are a lot of Ecuadorian people living there hoping to capitalize on tourism and the government struggles to keep migration in check from the mainland in order to protect the sensitive environment of the Galapagos.
-The most interesting part of the town is watching how the sea lions, who have no fear of humans, completely dominate and take over.
-They are easily seen near the ocean, but they also move further inland in the evening and take over park benches and pretty much anything they want.
-They snore, grunt, smell, fart and act pretty foul but are mostly oblivious to curious humans.
+The town of Puerto Baquerizo Moreno isn’t very large and is easy to explore on foot.
+Many Ecuadorians have settled here, hoping to capitalize on tourism, while the government struggles to control migration from the mainland to protect the fragile environment of the Galápagos.
+One of the most fascinating aspects of the town is how completely the sea lions dominate it.
+With no fear of humans, they take over the waterfront by day and move further inland by night, claiming park benches, sidewalks, and anything else they please.
+They snore, grunt, smell, and occasionally let out foul bursts of gas—completely oblivious to the curious humans observing them.

-Day 2: On Day 2 we went diving and arranged for a boat dive with a local dive company to Kicker Rock, an inverted volcano mostly beneath the ocean well known for its megafauna including hammerhead sharks.
-First, we did an introductory dive to test our abilities with sea lions.
+Day 2: We went diving and arranged a boat dive with a local dive company to Kicker Rock, an inverted volcano that rises dramatically from the ocean and is renowned for its megafauna, including hammerhead sharks.
+Before heading to the main site, we did an introductory dive to test our abilities in the water, starting with playful sea lions.

 Swimming with sea lions